 Number of predictions, measuring the number of predictions made (Y-axis) over time (X-axis).

 Modify the time range in the upper right corner of each chart.

-To review or edit information displayed in the Value tab before the use case was moved to "In Production" (snap grid, value calculator, etc.), click Show potential value information below the charts.
+To review or edit information displayed in the Value tab before the value tracker was moved to "In Production" (snap grid, value calculator, etc.), click Show potential value information below the charts.

-The Assets tab provides a collection of all of the other DataRobot objects—datasets, deployments, and more—contributing to the use case.
+The Assets tab provides a collection of all of the other DataRobot objects—datasets, deployments, and more—contributing to the value tracker.

-Six types of objects can be attached to use cases:
+Six types of objects can be attached to value trackers: